 “Cobbler, I don’t like.
 [It’s] not as easy to clean, and I don’t think it looks professional as it looks like something you can use at home.
 Bar setting, I would go Boston. […] Personal opinion!” –Harry McCaul, CBC member

-This two-piece shaker has a greater capacity than its rival, making it the ideal size for shaking two cocktails at once or creating a cocktail with egg whites.
+This heavyweight two-piece shaker has a greater drink capacity than its rival, making it the ideal size for shaking two cocktails at once or creating a cocktail with egg whites, like a Whiskey Sour.
 (More space in the shaker tin allows for more air, creating fluffier egg white foam.)

 “I like to use the Boston shakers because of the speed, control, and consistency I get out of them, and even more importantly, they’re reliable.
 Plus the way they are designed, especially ours, they have more flexibility, allowing them to snap in and out of each other with ease while still maintaining a solid seal on the liquid inside.
 It’s not like pulling teeth to get the top off.” –Rob Harrah, in-house bartender for A Bar Above

 - This beverage shaker has a larger capacity for mixing two cocktails.